 Pressure from external bodies is evident when identifications of home nationals is slow.
 In the early stages of the response, difficulties were experienced with DNA comparisons.
 A number of changes were made to the deceased sample collection procedures and the DNA analysis.
-Once the revised procedures were implemented, the pressure on the various national DVI teams was minimized.
+Once the revised procedures were implemented, the pressure on the various national DVI teams was minimised.

 Over 90% of the reported missing persons have been positively identified - an outstanding result for an open disaster of this nature.